 For transparency, it should be noted that Marrons were not the masterplanners involved in the original application on 31 May 2024, this was CASS.
 However, Marrons authored subsequent supporting information including the Guiding Design Principles and Contextual Responsiveness Document [CD6.8] and the Updated Illustrative Framework Plan [CD6.9] which built upon the initial application.

-Design Matters of Agreement
+MasterplanningMatters of Agreement